curl/curl/docs/libcurl/opts/CURLOPT_CUSTOMREQUEST.md

 Pass a pointer to a null-terminated string as parameter.

 When changing the request *method* by setting CURLOPT_CUSTOMREQUEST(3), you do not actually change how libcurl behaves or acts: you only change the actual string sent in the request.

 libcurl passes on the verbatim string in its request without any filter or other safe guards.
 That includes white space and control characters.

+The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
 Restore to the internal default by setting this to NULL.

 This option can be used to specify the request: